brianglass/anastasis/files/kontakion_49.md

 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">
 What was the hymn?
 Let us hear, if you will,</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 mso-bidi-font-weight:bold">
-Â‘Holy are you, Father, who have been well pleased That the spotless calf be now slaughtered for mankind.</span><span style="font-size:14.0pt;
+‘Holy are you, Father, who have been well pleased
+That the spotless calf be now slaughtered for mankind.</span><span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">
 Holy is your Son also,</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;